 What are you interested in doing after high school?
 Students are encouraged to seek out a career which combines their interests and their strengths.
 In order to find potential options that meet both criteria, it is recommended that all students take at least one Career Interest Survey.
 These connect personal interests and career characteristics to help you find a job that you are more likely to enjoy doing - but remember it is called work for a reason.

 The US Dept. of Labor runs an incredible site for learning about careers and job prospects - O*Net Online.
 Within the site, a very useful resource is MyNextMove, which offers a free interest Survey.
+(You can even use the job profile pages to learn where you can get the training you need, which is effectively a college finder for many jobs!)

 The Department of Labor's "Department of Labor Statistics" maintains the best source for jobs in the coming years through their Occupation Outlook Handbook.
 Ever wonder about the kinds and number of jobs available in the metro Washington, D.C. and how much they pay?
-There are 748 jobs listed in 23 major groups for the area's Occupational and Wage Estimates (as of November 2022).
+There are 748 jobs listed in 23 major groups for the area's Occupational and Wage Estimates (as of May 2023).

 The Jackson Vocational Interest Survey is based on 60 years of research and is the most robust and legitimate tool of its type available.
 It costs $23 and may take an hour or so, but it could help ensure that 4-6 years and $100,000+ invested in college is well spent.